KaviarasuRajamanickam/QA-with-Cypress/README.md

 ### events_page_spec.js

-- Make sure the events should have the future date
+- Make sure the events with the future date are asserted

 ```shell
 describe('Checking the Events', () => {